psg1616/Samsung/README.md

 # Reconstructing Mathematical Efficiency through AI and Modular Systems

+📂 Folder 4 Overview:
-This repository proposes a new structure to automate mathematical verification using AI and modular logic systems.
+This folder proposes a new structure to automate mathematical verification using AI and modular logic systems.
 It reformulates the equation `A = B` as a controllable structure, enabling dynamic adjustment and intelligent evaluation through machine reasoning.

 📌 Applicable to: